ComposeCode/cplusplus-course-helper/chapter1/section1-1.md

   }
 ```

+6) Once the file has been saved, it can now be built and run.
+Go to Build menu at the top menu bar -> Build Solution to compile the development build.
+We can now run our application.

+7) To run the application, you can either go directly to the project folder and run the compiled executable (HelloWorld.exe, found in My Documents/Visual Studio 2017/Projects/HelloWorld/Debug/ if using the default path) or you can run the application directly within the IDE.
+If you press the green triangle icon within the IDE, it will run the program.

+8) You will notice that the program opens and closes very quickly.
+This is because we have created a console application which runs and does not wait for any input.
+We can add some more code to keep the application open.
+Above the return 0; line, add the code getchar(); so you have the following:

+```
+  #include <iostream>

+  int main()
+  {
+     std::cout << "Hello World!" << std::endl;
+     getchar();
+     return 0;
+  }
+```

+9) Now rebuild the application again, either by using the menu or by pressing ctrl + shift + b.
+This will create a new executable.

+10) Run the application again, this time the prompt will stay open and display "Hello World!".

 This application will output the text "Hello World" on the display when executed.
 The value 0 is returned to the operating system when it is executed.

-## Building this Application

-If you're on Windows within Visual Studio, you can

-```
-  need building steps for Visual Studio and Unix
-```
+The extra line we added, getchar(); causes the system to run the getchar() function, which causes the application to get input from the user.
+This code will be explored in more detail in the section chapter.
+The import part is already done: we now have a working compiler we can use to build C++ code throughout the rest of the course.

 ## Understanding Compile Errors